valdisz/ngx-subscribe/README.md

 Motivation
 ----------

-Allows to avoid boilerplate code when working with many ovservables.
+Allows to avoid boilerplate code when working with many observables.
 Decorator will subscribe to observable and unsubscribe from it when component will be destroyed.
 No need to use `async` pipe in the views.
 Supports inheritance.

 Installation